andrewmeyerhofer/AD-Setup/README.md

 </p>

-<h1>Virtual Machine Creation and setup for Active Directory Projects</h1>
+<h1>Virtual Machine Creation and Setup for Active Directory Projects</h1>
-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+In this project, I created two virtual machines using Microsoft Azure .<br />